How Can Your Company Website Become Effective for the Marketing of Your Products?

 Of course, you can still attract with visitors to your website with some additional measures, as discussed in the following.
 However, you should regard that just as a means to get additional traffic e.g. for special temporary things, not something to improve the general standing and ranking of your website.
 For example, buyer's guide listings – whether paid or free – are highly unlikely to improve your search engine ranking, whatever they tell you (although they may still be quite useful, but for other purposes).
 This is particularly obvious for buyer's guides which have a low ranking themselves.
 By the way, there are indeed cases where certain technical issues of such database-type websites diminish the chances for high search engine ratings.
 But those issues would probably be difficult to fix with a reasonable effort.

 Some websites profit from content generated by their users.
 A classical example is to operate a forum, where users can enter questions and answers, and ideally engage in full discussions on a certain topic which is relevant for your website.
 Besides creating interesting information for yourself, that can also help to increase the search engine ranking because you get additional text, often with somewhat different use of important keywords, without writing it yourself.

 Unfortunately, that approach has some serious disadvantages:

-- You also have to be careful that there are no security loopholes on your website, which could e.g. allow people to insert some malicious code in order to steal data from your server, inject malware to the computer of your users (exploiting bugs of their browsers), etc. Truly horrible things can happen, and it is not easy to make sure that this is close to impossible.
+- You also have to be careful that there are no security loopholes on your website, which could e.g. allow people to insert some malicious code to steal data from your server, inject malware to the computers of your users (exploiting bugs in their browsers), etc. Truly horrible things can happen, and it is not easy to make sure that this is close to impossible.

 Therefore, when should certainly not open a new web forum or something like that without first carefully thinking about the implementation and the involved work.